EOSIO/eos/docs/02_cleos/03_command-reference/set/set-account-permissions.md

 * [OPTIONS] = See Options in Command Usage section below.
 * account = The name of the account you want to set.
 * permission = The name of the permission you want to set.
-* authority =  Where used is the public key, JSON string or filename defining the authority.
+* authority =  The public key, JSON string or filename defining the authority.
 * parent = The parent of this permission, defaults to `active`.

 **Note**: The arguments and options enclosed in square brackets are optional.